YOURLS/website/src/guide/troubleshooting/first-steps.md

 ## Check server logs

-If the error is produced on the server side (_ie_ the page is generated with an error), most of the time you will find valuable information in the server logs.
+If the error is produced on the server-side (_ie_ the page is generated with an error), most of the time you will find valuable information in the server logs.

 Depending on the server software and configuration, this text file may be located somewhere like `/var/log/apache2/error.log`, `/usr/local/apache/logs/error_log`, `/xampp/apache/logs/error.log`, etc...